Sambor Ghetto: The ghetto

-The German authorities forced all adult Jews to wear the Yellow badge.
+The German authorities forced all adult Jews to wear the yellow badge.
 In July 1941, a Judenrat was formed in Sambor on German orders, with Dr. Shimshon (Samson) Schneidscher as its chairman.
-In the following months, Jews were being deported to the open-type ghetto in Sambor from the entire county.
+In the following months, Jews were deported to the open-type ghetto in Sambor from the entire county.
 On 17 July, Heinrich Himmler decreed the formation of the Schutzmannschaften from among the local Ukrainians, owing to good relations with the local Ukrainian Hilfsverwaltung.
-By 7 August 1941 in most areas conquered by the Wehrmacht, the units of the Ukrainian People's Militia have already participated in a series of so-called "self-purification" actions, closely followed by the killings carried out by the Einsatzgruppe C. The OUN-B militia spearheaded a day-long pogrom in Stary Sambor.
+By 7 August 1941, in most areas conquered by the Wehrmacht, units of the Ukrainian People's Militia had already participated in a series of so-called "self-purification" actions, followed closely by killings carried out by Einsatzgruppe C. The OUN-B militia spearheaded a day-long pogrom in Stary Sambor.
 Thirty-two prominent Jews were dragged by the nationalists to the cemetery and bludgeoned.
-Surviving eyewitnesses, Mrs. Levitski and Mr. Eidman, reported cases of dismemberment and decapitation of the victims.
+Surviving eyewitnesses, Mrs. Levitski and Mr. Eidman, reported cases of dismemberment and decapitation.
 Afterwards, a Jewish Ghetto Police was set up, headed by Hermann Stahl.
-Jews were ordered to hand–over their furs, radios, silver and gold.
+Jews were ordered to hand over their furs, radios, silver and gold.

-Among the people trapped in the Sambor Ghetto were thousands of refugees who arrived there in an attempt to escape the German occupation of western Poland, and possibly cross the border to Romania, and Hungary.
-Confined to the Blich neighbourhood of Sambor – the ghetto was sealed from the outside on 12 January 1942, and the ghetto became closed.
-Jews from different parts of the city along with inhabitants of neighbouring communities, including Stary Sambor, were transferred to the ghetto by March 1942.
-A curfew was imposed, subject to on-sight shooting.
+Among the people trapped in the Sambor Ghetto were thousands of refugees who arrived there in an attempt to escape the German occupation of western Poland, and possibly cross the border to Romania and Hungary.
+Confined to the Blich neighbourhood of Sambor – the ghetto was sealed off from the outside on 12 January 1942,.
+Jews from different parts of the city, along with inhabitants of neighbouring communities, including Stary Sambor, were transferred to the ghetto until March 1942.
+A curfew was imposed, subject to shoot-on-sight enforcement.